cisagov/Malcolm/sensor-iso/docs/Notes.md

 #### <a name="molochRules"></a>capture rules

 Moloch allows [defining capture rules](https://molo.ch/rulesformat) to limit what is stored in PCAP and what is logged to the Elasticsearch database.
-Hedgehog Linux uses some rules similar to those examples in the [High Performance Settings](https://molo.ch/settings#high-performance-settings) page in the Moloch documentation in order to maximize peformance and tune PCAP storage utilization.
+Hedgehog Linux uses some rules similar to those examples in the [High Performance Settings](https://molo.ch/settings#high-performance-settings) page in the Moloch documentation in order to maximize performance and tune PCAP storage utilization.

 ```
 ---